Garden Grants

 Gardens may apply for up to $3,000 for supplies and/or contracted services.
 This does not include any in-kind product awards from ScottsMiracle-Gro.

-Personnel or ongoing operational costs and utility bills, and items that do not align with the grant purpose and funder priorities.
+Personnel costs and utility bills, and items that do not align with the grant purpose and funder priorities.
 The list is subject to the reviewers’ discretion.
 It is possible that an eligible item may not be funded due to funding limitation, or grant making prioritization.

 Yes.
 Provide ample justification throughout the application and in the budget for why the ScottsMiracle-Gro donated product is not sufficient for the needs of the garden.
 Funding for product is given at the discretion of the grant reviewers, and is based on justification, need and funding availability.

-All grant notifications will take place by the end of March 2022.
+All grant notifications will take place in early 2024.

 Grant funds are distributed after The Columbus Foundation has received the signed grant agreement from the recipient 501(c)(3) organization.
 For those gardens utilizing a fiscal sponsor, it is advised that you confirm when they should expect the grant agreement notification and agree upon a timeline for the grant agreement to be signed and returned for payment.